udhos/conbox/README.md

 ## Basename usage

-Create a symbolic link to 'conbox':
+You can create a symbolic link for a supported applet pointing to 'conbox':

 ```bash
 ln -s ~/go/bin/conbox ~/bin/cat